IQSS/dataverse/doc/sphinx-guides/source/developers/making-releases.rst

 ssh into the dataverse-internal server and do the following:

 - In a git checkout of the dataverse source switch to the master branch and pull the latest.
-- Copy the war file from the previous step to the ``target`` directory in the root of the repo (create it, if necessary).
+- Copy the war file from the previous step to the ``target`` directory in the root of the repo (create it, if necessary):
+- ``mkdir target``
+- ``cp /tmp/dataverse-5.10.1.war target``
 - ``cd scripts/installer``
 - ``make``

 A zip file called ``dvinstall.zip`` should be produced.

+Alternatively, you can build the installer on your own dev. instance.
+But make sure you use the war file produced in the step above, not a war file build from master on your own system!
+That's because we want the released application war file to contain the build number described above.
+Download the war file directly from Jenkins, or from dataverse-internal.

 Make Artifacts Available for Download
 -------------------------------------